 About the author:

-Emilie Wangerman brings to Lightsource bp a deep understanding of U.S. power markets, with 10 years of energy industry experience on both the buy and sell side of solar and storage.
-Prior to Lightsource bp, Emilie worked at Pacific Gas and Electric (“PG&E”), GE Renewable Energy, and Intel Corporation.
-Emilie received her Bachelor of Science in Chemical Engineering and Psychology, from Rensselaer Polytechnic Institute, a Master of Business Administration at Duke University, the Fuqua School of Business, and a Master of Environmental Management, at the Nicholas School of the Environment.
+Prior to Lightsource bp, Emilie held leadership positions at Pacific Gas and Electric (“PG&E”) and Intel Corporation.
+Emilie received a Bachelor of Science in both Chemical Engineering and Psychology from Rensselaer Polytechnic Institute, a Master of Business Administration at Duke University’s Fuqua School of Business, and a Master of Environmental Management at the Nicholas School of the Environment.

 Partner with us: Energy Buyers